thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 In the CCA Platform reference design, PAKs ({{para-pak-intro}}) are raw public keys.

-Some implementations may choose to use an PAK that is a certified public key.
+Some implementations may choose to use a PAK that is a certified public key.
 If this option is taken, the value of the CCA Platform Profile Definition claim
 {{sec-plat-profile-definition-claim}} MUST be altered from the reference implementation value.

-TODO... perhaps lose this justification section as...
+TODO: [Issue #32](https://github.com/SimonFrost-Arm/draft-ffm-rats-cca-token/issues/32) Cut the following block?

 Certified public keys require the manufacturer to run the certification authority (CA) that issues X.509 certs for the PAKs.
 (Note that operating a CA